More than 115,000 postal workers to stage series of strikes in call for ‘proper pay rise’ - NewsBreak

 Ricky McAulay, operations director at Royal Mail said: “After more than three months of talks, the CWU have failed to engage in any meaningful discussion on the changes we need to modernise, or to come up with alternative ideas.

-“The CWU rejected our offer worth up to 5.5% for CWU grade colleagues, the biggest increase we have offered for many years.
+“The CWU rejected our offer worth up to 5.5 per cent for CWU grade colleagues, the biggest increase we have offered for many years.

 “In a business that is currently losing £1 million pounds a day, we can only fund this offer by agreeing the changes that will pay for it.